 Lie face down on your mat with your feet hip-width apart.

-Come up to your forearms and check that your elbows are directly beneath your shoulders.
+Come up to your forearms and position your elbows directly beneath your shoulders.

-Draw your shoulders away from your ears and gently contract your abs to protect your lower back.
-You can gently turn your head from side to side to release tension in your neck and shoulders.
+Lift your chest, draw your shoulders away from your ears and gently contract your abs, to protect your lower back.
+You can move your elbows forward to reduce the intensity.
+And gently turn your head from side to side to release tension in your neck and shoulders.

 Hold the pose for 5-10 deep breaths, in and out through your nose.